OpaceDigitalAgency/stories/README.md

 - **AI-Enhanced Picks**: Stories that have been enhanced using AI tools
 - **Sponsored Stories**: Stories that are sponsored by partners

-## Recent Fixes
+## Recent Improvements

-We've addressed several issues with the platform:
+We've addressed several issues and made improvements to the platform:

 1. **Fixed Section Filtering**: Each section now correctly displays stories that match its criteria
    - AI-Enhanced section only shows stories with the "AI Enhanced" flag